Good Kid: History

-In late 2020, Good Kid experienced a surge of popularity with the Fortnite community.
+By mid-2021, Good Kid had experienced a surge of popularity with the Fortnite community.
 Fortnite streamers on sites like Twitch and YouTube would often play Good Kid music in their streams, introducing it to their viewers.
 This extended to high-profile players such as FaZe Clan and Bugha.
 The band members began participating in these streams, retweeting Fortnite montages that included their music.
 Fortnite players campaigned for Good Kid music to be added to the in-game radio.
-In response, Epic Games asked Good Kid to send in two of their songs for inclusion; the band settled on "Witches", which was added that June, to positive reception by the band.
+In response, Epic Games asked Good Kid to send in two of their songs for inclusion.
+Epic Games settled on "Witches", which was added that June, to positive reception by the band.
+Their song "Orbit" would also be added in late October of that same year.
+"No Time to Explain" would also be added in late 2022.

-In response to the controversy over DMCA claims, and the amount of people including their music in streams, Good Kid allowed streamers to use their music free of charge, with no potential for takedowns.
+In response to controversy over DMCA claims, and the number of people including their music in streams, Good Kid said it would not issue takedowns against streamers.
 According to Tsafatinos, this reaction came from the band's observation that most streamers were young people who "just wanna play the music that they like on stream", and likely did not know about the DMCA system.
-The band proceeded to clear their later songs, such as "No Time to Explain", for free use in streams without DMCAs.

-In 2021, Good Kid released a single called "Orbit."
-The early stages of the song had been composed in 2018, but since it did not fit with Good Kid's style of music, it was shelved.
-However, it was revisited to bring it more in-line with the band's music.
-Like "Witches", "Orbit" was also added to Fortnites radio.

-Good Kid's next single, "No Time to Explain", was released on September 9, 2022.
-The following month, "No Time to Explain" was added to Fortnites radio.

-Good Kid released another single, "First Rate Town," on January 27, 2023.

-In 2023, they announced The Return of The Kid, their concert tour for the year.
-The tour was for all ages and happened from May 6 to June 2.
-The locations were mostly in the United States of America, aside for one show occurring in Toronto.

-On March 16, Good Kid released their current newest single, "Mimi's Delivery Service".
+A separate interview in 2024 with Tsafatinos later clarified that data showed that it was more financially viable for Good Kid to allow others to freely use their music on YouTube than if they were to monetize it through YouTube's Content ID system.

+In 2023, the band performed a sold-out tour across the UK and Europe alongside Lovejoy.
+On June 20, 2023, Portugal.
+The Man announced Good Kid as a special guest for their Canadian tour running from November 6 to November 18.

+In 2024, Good Kid was nominated for Breakthrough Group of the Year at the 2024 Juno Awards.
+In August of that same year, the band also played at Lollapalooza.
+Following Lollapalooza, the band went on another tour in the UK and Europe.